allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - ISnowFake (Interface) - Objects that has ID.
  - IMention (Interface) - Objects that are mentionable.
  - IUser - A base entity, can be a member of guild/private channel, and bot/human.
- - Region - Used for guild voice channel connection.
+ - Presence - A status of a user, containing information about the user online status and game.
+   - Game - A playing or streaming status of a user.
+   - OnlineStatus (Enumeration) - The online status of a user.
- - Permission - A way to limit and grant certain abilities to members.
+ - Permission (Enumeration) - A way to limit and grant certain abilities to members.
  - EmojiTable - A collection of Default Discord Emojis.
    - Emoji - An emoji in Discord (Not GuildEmoji).